ml-tooling/lazycluster/README.md

 ### Distributed hyperparameter tuning with [Hyperopt](https://github.com/hyperopt/hyperopt/wiki/Parallelizing-Evaluations-During-Search-via-MongoDB)
 Most simple way to use Hyperopt in a cluster based on a [RuntimeGroup](./docs/runtime_mgmt.md#runtimegroup-class) created by the [RuntimeManager](./docs/runtime_mgmt.md#runtimemanager-class).
 The `RuntimeManager` can automatically detect all available [Runtimes](./docs/runtimes.md#runtime-class) based on the [manager's](#manager) ssh config and eventually create a necessary `RuntimeGroup` for you.
 This `RuntimeGroup` is then handed over to [HyperoptCluster](./docs/cluster.hyperopt_cluster.md#hyperoptcluster-class) during initialization.

 A MongoDB instance gets started on the [manager](#manager).
 Additionally, multiple hyperopt `worker` processes get started in the `RuntimeGroup`, i.e. on the contained `Runtimes`.
-The default number of workers is equal to the number of `Runtimes` contained in the `RuntimeGroup`.
+The default number of workers is equal to the number of `Runtimes` in the `RuntimeGroup`.

 **Prerequisites:**
 - [MongoDB](https://docs.mongodb.com/manual/administration/install-on-linux/) server must be installed on the [manager](#manager).